claydelzinga/literature_review_tool/README.md

 		model="gpt-4o-mini",

-This line of code will tell the API which model to use, as stated before the gpt 4-o mini is the cheapest and quickest current model
+This line of code will tell the API which model to use, as stated before the gpt 4-o mini is the cheapest and quickest current model.
+Other models include: gpt-4o ($5.00 / 1M input tokens $15.00 / 1M output tokens) gpt-4o-mini ($0.150 / 1M input tokens $0.600 / 1M output tokens) gpt-4-turbo ($10.00 / 1M tokens $30.00 / 1M tokens)

+You can also run as a batch file that will reduce proces in half however turnaround time could range up to 24 hours.

 Code line 60-62: